-Increase the power output and drastically improve the sound quality of your GL1800 Stereo without installing a power amp
+Increase the power output and drastically improve the sound quality of your GL1800 Stereo without installing an external power amp

-If you own a 2001-2005 Goldwing GL1800, and you use the stereo, you are no doubt very disappointed in the sound quality of the stereo Honda gave us.
+If you own a 2001-2005 Goldwing GL1800, you are probably very disappointed in the sound quality of the stereo Honda gave us.
 The internal amplifier is low on power, and high in distortion.
 Wind and road noise is annoying, and other riders have trouble hearing you when transmitting on your CB.

 I love music, but frankly, I rarely even turned on the stereo for the first few years that I owned my 2002 GL1800.
 The stock Goldwing stereo is so bad that I simply couldn’t enjoy the music.
 I would rather have silence.
 I didn’t want to do an external amp.
 Storage is already at the premium on a motorcycle, and I use every square inch of it on a trip.
 And my CB and tools are in the rear cubby hole.
 All the options out there would have had an affect on the primary purpose of my bike, which is TOURING!
 This is not to mention that an external amp would not solve the distortion problem.
 The amp would just make the audio and the distortion louder.

 As an audio technician, I knew that the stereo could sound better, so I put it on the bench and tried to figure out why it sounded so bad.
 My only intent was to improve my own radio.
 But the results of my mod far exceeded anything I expected.
 After years of reading all the complaints about the stereo that were similar to my own complaint, I decided that this might be something others would be interested in.
 The response has been phenomenal, and the result is this website.